 The Local 479 Field Representative Team

 Local 479 currently employs three Field Representatives who you may already know, or will meet at some point during your career in the film and television industry.
-Theresa Khouri, Billy Deacon, and A.B.
-Cooper work together and with Business Agent Mike Akins as a team to provide our membership with a wide and flexible net of representation.
+Billy Deacon and A.B.
+Cooper work with Business Agent Mike Akins as a team to provide our membership with a wide and flexible net of representation.

 Longtime members likely know one or more of the field rep staff, but newer members and transfers may not and for that reason we have produced this article to provide a history of Local 479’s Field Rep staff, the general responsibilities of the Field Reps, the reporting structure for representation, and the role of Field Reps in the contractual compliance process.

 As the volume of production within Local 479’s jurisdiction increased in the years following the passage of Georgia’s tax incentives, so too grew the need for the local’s Business Agent to be “everywhere at the same time”.

 To address that need, experienced stewards were hired as assistants to the Business Agent, to help provide oversight to a rapidly expanding market.
 This year these employees’ titles became formalized as “Field Representatives” (or “Field Reps” for short).

 Field Reps are charged with visiting each production from their assigned list on a weekly basis to maintain open lines of communication with on-production and off-production shop stewards and every member of crews who are members of our local.

 Each representative is trained to understand each of the contracts under which our members may work, how to respond to issues that can arise during the course of production, and when to alert the Business Agent of potential issues before they escalate.